marknovak/TaxonBodyMassML/documentation/CONTRIBUTING.md

 ## Branching & Workflow

 Describe the workflow (e.g., trunk-based or GitFlow), default branch, branch naming, and when to rebase vs. merge.

-(Work in progress)
+We employ a GitFlow branching workflow, with each feature being given its own independent branch.
+For example, the web-dev branch is the only branch to which code for the UI implementation is pushed.
+Rebasing is often considered good for independent feature branches, but merging is required in any pull request to the main branch; we will adhere to this common practice.

 ## Issues & Planning